Oumayma-allani/web-security-learning-portfolio/01-concepts/obfuscation.md

 - Forgetting that browsers and servers may decode input automatically.
 - Relying on WAF behavior instead of understanding the root cause.

 ## Related Topics

 - Context-specific encoding.
 - Canonicalization and input normalization.
 - Difference between encoding, encryption, and hashing.
-- How WAF bypasses work at a high level.
+- Why weak filters can miss obfuscated input.